-The union questions local management's position that the Delivery Unit Volume Recording System represents an accurate measurement of a letter carrier's normal workload.
-They also question whether local management can have discussions with letter carriers based upon DUVRS evaluations.
+The union questions whether local management can have discussions with letter carriers based upon DUVRS evaluations.

 It is the position of the Postal Service that DUVRS provides the supervisor with an estimate of a letter carrier's normal daily workload and may be one of the factors considered by a supervisor when discussing a letter carrier's work performance.